Madonna: Legacy

-Awards and achievements
+Achievements

-Madonna's net worth is estimated between US$590 million to $800 million.
-Forbes has named her the annual top-earning female musician 11 times across the 1980s, 1990s, 2000s, and 2010s.
-She has sold over 300 million records worldwide.
-The Guinness World Records acknowledged her as the bestselling female music artist of all time.
-According to the Recording Industry Association of America (RIAA), she is the bestselling female rock artist of the 20th century and the third highest-certified female albums artist in the United States, with 64.5 million certified album units.
-She has the most RIAA multi-platinum albums by a female artist, with 12 releases (tying with Barbra Streisand).
+Forbes estimated Madonna's net worth at $850 million as of 2025, making her one of the wealthiest musicians in the world.
+She became Forbes's annual highest-paid female musician 11 times across the 1980s, 1990s, 2000s, and 2010s.
+She is recognized as the best-selling female music artist of all time by the Guinness World Records, and has a total of 18 albums certified multi-platinum in multiple countries.
+According to the Recording Industry Association of America (RIAA), she is the best-selling female rock artist of the 20th century and the third highest-certified female artist in the United States, with 65.5 million certified album-equivalent units.
+In Japan, the world's second largest market, Madonna has received 17 Gold Disc Awards from the Recording Industry Association of Japan (RIAJ), including the most Artist of the Year wins by a solo artist (five).

-Madonna had generated over US$1.5 billion from ticket sales of her concert tours throughout her career.
-According to Billboard Boxscore, she is the highest-grossing female touring artist of all time, grossing over $1.376 billion between 1990 and 2020.
-Madonna also remains the only woman in history to have two solo concerts with 100,000 sold tickets; her Who's That Girl World Tour's concert in Parc de Sceaux, Paris, drew over 130,000 audience, while her Girlie Show's concert in Maracanã Stadium, Rio de Janeiro, drew over 120,000 audience.
+Madonna had generated over US$1.6 billion from ticket sales of her concert tours throughout her career, she was the highest-grossing female touring artist, before being overtaken by Taylor Swift in 2023, according to Pollstar.
+Her biggest solo concerts by paying attendance include her Who's That Girl World Tour's concert in Parc de Sceaux, Paris (130,000 audience) and the Girlie Show's concert in Maracanã Stadium, Rio de Janeiro (120,000 audience).
+The closing performance of the Celebration Tour, in Copacabana, Rio de Janeiro, on May 5, 2024, drew over 1.6 million people, setting a record for the largest audience for a stand-alone concert by any artist at the time.
 She has also won seven Grammy Awards and twenty MTV Video Music Awards, including the 1986 Video Vanguard Award for which she became the first female recipient.

-According to Billboard, Madonna is the most successful solo artist in the Hot 100 chart history (second overall behind the Beatles) and the most successful dance club artist of all time.
-With a total of 50 Dance Club Songs chart-toppers, Madonna became the artist with the most number ones on any singular Billboard chart, pulling ahead of George Strait with 44 number-one songs on the Hot Country Songs chart.
-She has also scored 38 top-ten singles on the Hot 100; she held the record among all artists for nearly two decades (between 2002 and 2020), before being overtaken by Drake and by Taylor Swift in 2022 among females.
-Internationally, Madonna holds the record for the most number-one singles by a female artist in Australia (11), Canada (25), Italy (23), Finland (7), Spain (21), and the United Kingdom (13).
-At the 40th anniversary of the GfK Media Control Charts, Madonna was ranked as the most successful singles artist in German chart history.